civol/HDLRuby/README.md

 ##### Instantiating

-When instantiated, the values of the generic arguments are to be provided to the system after the name of instance as follows:
+When instantiating a system, the values of its generic parameters must be provided after the name of the new instance as follows:

 ```ruby
 <system name> :<instance name>, <generic argument value 0>, ...